leoprover/scala-tptp-parser/README.md

 ## Version history

+  - 1.7.0: Rework non-classical formulas in TFF and THF, so that both languages now have their dedicated case class for non-classical formulas, called `NonclassicalPolyaryFormula`.
+This breaks a few things from previous versions (new formula structure for NCL formulas).
+           Also, the NCL short-form connectives `[.]` and `<.>` are now unary connectives (and can be used as such).
+The long-form connectives `{name}` still require an explicit application with `@`.
   - 1.6.5: Fix usage of single-quoted identifiers that start with $ (or $$).
 Now the single quotes are retained in the functor name (in the AST) if the name is not a TPTP lower word.
 So the functor with name (as string) "$true" is not equal to "'$true'", as it should be (note the single quotes in the second variant).
 Single quotes are stripped automatically, if they are not necessary (i.e., parsing "'abc'" will produce functor "abc" without single quotes).
   - 1.6.4: Fix TFF NCL pretty printing: Include introduced `@` signs introduced by 1.6.3.
   - 1.6.3: Change first-order NCL syntax according to PAAR paper (introducing @ sign in TFF).
 Fix pretty printing of NCL operators.